 This course is designed to expose HRM Master Students to theoretical and practical perspectives of leadership and organizational behavior.
 The course is intended to provide students with critical thinking in a variety of leadership styles and human behavioral patterns.
-This encompasses micro level (interpersonal and small group) and macro level (inter-organizational) interactions.
-This Master level course examines the advanced topics, models, and contemporary research on leadership and organizational behavior such as leaders and innovation, group and team dynamics, organization culture and organizational diversity.
+This encompasses micro level (interpersonal and small group) and macro level (interpersonal and small group) and macro level course examines the advanced topics, models, and contemporary research on leadership and organizational behavior such as leaders and innovation, group and team dynamics, organization culture and organizational diversity.